theckman/gapps-linode-dns/README.md

 	You can also add CNAMEs to make navigating to the Google Apps web interface easier.
 	Would you like to add some Google Apps CNAMEs [y/N]: y

-	Would you like to add a CNAME for mail.umad-b.ro [y/N]: y
+	Would you like to add a CNAME for mail.timheckman.net [y/N]: y

-	Would you like to add a CNAME for calendar.umad-b.ro [y/N]: y
+	Would you like to add a CNAME for calendar.timheckman.net [y/N]: y

-	Would you like to add a CNAME for contacts.umad-b.ro [y/N]: y
+	Would you like to add a CNAME for contacts.timheckman.net [y/N]: y

-	Would you like to add a CNAME for docs.umad-b.ro [y/N]: y
+	Would you like to add a CNAME for docs.timheckman.net [y/N]: y

 	Creating MX records...